zhijieshi/cse3666/myhdl/README.md

 1 1 | 1   1
 ```

-The following is the output of `mux.py`.
+The following is the output of `mux2.py`.
 This file has three implementations of
-2-input multiplexor.
+the 2-1 multiplexor.

 ```
-# In your virtual envrionment, run "python mux.py"
+# In your virtual envrionment, run "python mux2.py"
 a b s | z1 z2 z3
 0 0 0 | 0  0  0
 1 0 0 | 1  1  1